WordPress/gutenberg/docs/getting-started/devenv/docker-ubuntu.md

 sudo systemctl start docker.service
 ```

 If docker is running, then it is not listening how the WordPress environment is trying to communicate.
 Try adding the following service override file to include listening on tcp.
+See [this Docker documentation](https://docs.docker.com/config/daemon/remote-access/) on how to configure remote access for Docker daemon.

 ```
 # /etc/systemd/system/docker.service.d/override.conf